zot/textcraft/html/README.md

 @move thing location                           --  Move a thing
 @mute                                          --  temporarily silence all output commands that are not yours
 @output contextThing FORMAT-AND-EVENT-ARGS...  --   Output text to the user and/or others using a format string on contextThing
   @output contextThing "FORMAT" arg... @event actor EVENT arg...
   @output contextThing "FORMAT" arg... @event actor false EVENT arg...

   if the format is for others, @output will emit a descripton using information after @event actor specifies who emits the descripton.
   Adding false before EVENT indicates that the event failed.
+@patch subject viewer
+@patch subject viewer prototype                --  Patch subject for a viewer
 @quiet                                         --  disable all output for this command
 @redpill
 @redpill thing                                 --  Turn on verbose names for thing (or yourself if there is no argument
 @remove thing property thing2                  --  Remove thing2 from the list in property
 @reproto thing proto                           --  Change the prototype of a thing
+@run thing property arg...                     --  Call a command macro on a thing
 @say "words..." arg...                         --  Formatted say
+@script commands                               --  Commands is a set of optionally indented lines.
+  Indentation indicates that a line belongs to the unindented command above it
-@setNum thing property number
+@setnum thing property number
-@setBigint thing property bigint
+@setbigint thing property bigint
-@setBool thing property boolean
+@setbool thing property boolean
-@set thing property value                      --  Set one of these properties on a thing: prototype   -- see the @info command article     -- the article for a thing's name name        -- the thing's fullName (the name will be set to the first word) count       -- how many there are of the thing (defaults to 1) location    -- move the thing to another location linkowner   -- set the thing's linkOwner otherlink   -- set the thing's otherLink
+@set thing property value                      --  Set a property on a thing: location    -- move the thing to another location linkowner   -- set the thing's linkOwner otherlink   -- set the thing's otherLink